 When reading TOEFL iBT passages, you will encounter unfamiliar vocabulary.
-In these situations, you should try to understand the new word by looking at the context in which it is used.
+In these situations, you should try to understand the new Online TOEFL Course by looking at the context in which it is used.
 Examples, appositives, punctuation, and the conjunction “or” may help you to understand a new word.

 Examples in the form of a word or phrase may help to explain the meaning of a word: as, case in point, for instance, for example, in fact, like, specifically, such as, and to illustrate.